The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Crisis Response and Emergency Coordination

-A Federal Emergency Coordination Centre (FECC) is formed as a civilian authority responsible for national and cross-border emergency coordination, including natural disasters, public health emergencies, infrastructure threats, and major incidents.
+A Federal Emergency Coordination Centre is formed as a civilian authority responsible for national and cross-border emergency coordination, including natural disasters, public health emergencies, infrastructure threats, and major incidents.

 Defence Neutrality and Military Coordination

 The framework preserves Ireland’s constitutional neutrality and Northern Ireland’s participation in UK defence structures.
+Civilian oversight is maintained, and cooperation occurs through protocol rather than integration.

 Legal Enforcement and Jurisdiction